raroston/SimMorph/README.md

 ### Tensor-based morphometry
 8. Register the simulate morphology images to the reference image and calculate the Jacobian determinants with [registration_simulatedimages.R](https://github.com/raroston/SimMorph/blob/main/Scripts/registration_simulatedimages.R)
+9. To do the statistical analyses...
+This script produces images...
+10. To easily see if differences were detected, run...